ivangfr/springboot-rsocket-webflux-aop/README.md

   docker-compose up -d
   ```

-- Wait for `mongodb` Docker container to be with status `running (healthy)`.
-You can check it by running
+- Wait for `mongodb` Docker container to be up and running.
+To check it, run
   ```
   docker-compose ps
   ```